80-02 Kew Gardens Road

 Not surprisingly, this rehab also has aftercare plans that can help you achieve lasting sobriety both in the short and in the long term.
 Finally, Outreach Outpatient Services (OOS) accepts cash or self-payment, private medical insurance, sliding fee scale, military insurance, state welfare or child and family services funds, access to recovery (atr) voucher and others.

-Like other drug and alcohol rehabilitation programs, Advanced Human Services Inc is dedicated to ongoing recovery for alcohol and drug addicts living in Kew Gardens and its surrounding areas.
+Like other drug and alcohol rehabilitation programs, Advanced Human Services Inc is dedicated to ongoing recovery for alcohol and drug addicts living in Kew Gardens, NY. and its surrounding areas.
 As such, this drug and alcohol treatment program has been providing services like activity therapy, behavior modification, matrix model, dual diagnosis drug rehab, couple/family therapy, vocational rehabilitation services and more, which is in line with its philosophy of the treatments that actually work to help addicts recover from their condition (s).

 In Addition, Advanced Human Services Inc knows that it is essential that its clients receive individual focus and services to make sure that they get effective results.
 This is why it specializes in various programs such as housing services, treatment for spanish-speaking clients, social skills development, persons with post-traumatic stress disorder, self-help groups, legal advocacy and others that you can find listed below.
 These services that Advanced Human Services Inc offers are also available in different settings - long term drug abuse treatment, outpatient day treatment, inpatient addiction treatment programs, detoxification facilities, short term drug addiction treatment and more.